 About Ally Bank

 Ally Bank is a well-established bank with approximately $78 billion in customer deposits.
-Ally is part of Ally Financial Inc., headquartered in Detroit, Michigan.
-During the 2008 financial crisis, the U.S. Treasury owned as much as 74 percent of Ally Financial, and the Treasury sold those holdings in 2014.
+Ally is part of Ally Financial, Inc., headquartered in Detroit, MI.
+During the 2008 financial crisis, the U.S. Treasury owned as much as 74% of Ally Financial, and the Treasury sold those holdings in 2014.
 Ally is FDIC-insured, so your accounts receive up to $250,000 in coverage per person.